-The Micro CT lab allows the researcher to access equipment with high resolution, non-destructive imaging which allows for the same sample to be used in histology or biomechanical testing after microCT imaging.
+High resolution, non-destructive imaging allows for the same sample to be used in histology or biomechanical testing after microCT imaging.

-The Optical Imaging facility provides for acquisition and analysis of optical data and imaging of living cells, tissues, and animals.
-Services include consultation, education and assistance regarding the theory and application of optical imaging techniques.
+Acquisition and analysis of optical data and imaging of living cells, tissues, and animals.

 Behavior Core Facility | BSB 3.03.22 F, L